 As airlines continue to watch engine expenses, MROs are being asked by their customers to design customized approaches to service and provide material solutions.
 The conversation is forcing MRO vendors to search for answers outside their facilities.
 “A decade ago, the focus of engine maintenance contracts was on supporting the customer—at the time of the shop visit,” says Kristin Kenny, director of Pay Per Hour Programs for Pratt & Whitney Canada.
 “Now, contracts must be structured ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines, Engine MROs Collaborate On Customized Support Plans".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines, Engine MROs Collaborate On Customized Support Plans".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.